-This is the ultimate guide to Wedding photographers in Melbourne in 2019.
+This is the ultimate guide to Wedding photographers in Melbourne.

 And let me be clear about something:

-This is NOT a lame “Best wedding photographer in 2019” predictions post.
+This is NOT a lame “Best wedding photographer” predictions post.

 Instead, you’re going to see a list with a proven record of great photos that will be highly rewarded as best of the best.